 You will take three exams during this course, one at the end of each module (see dates on the course schedule that follows).
 These will be multiple choice exams that you will take on-line on Blackboard.
 Each will consist of 25 multiple choice questions from the most recently completed chapters.
-These exams will be time-limited; you will have only 35 minutes to complete the exams.
+These exams will be time-limited; you will have only 30 minutes to complete the exams.
 Each exam must be completed during the week in which it is assigned and you may only take each exam one time.
-Each exam will be worth 50 points for a total of 150 points for all three exams.
+Each exam will be worth 50 points (scores out of 25 will be doubled for a total of 150 points for all three exams.